s-victor/TinyPedal/docs/customization.md

     * If leader's `final lap progress` value is 2.00 (0s column), and local player's `final lap progress` value is -0.11 (40s column), then after subtracting (2 - -0.11 = 2.11) and rounding down, the final value is `2` lap difference, which means local player will do `two less laps` than leader.
 So an extra lap of fuel may be removed from `local player's refilling` value from fifth row second cell, in this case, it's `12.8` minus one lap of fuel `2.2`, equals `+10.6` fuel to add.
 Alternatively, it can be calculated from full lap refuel (as show in Fuel Widget), which will be `15.0` minus two lap of fuel `4.4`, and equals `+10.6` fuel to add.
     Be aware that carrying less fuel is risky in laps-type race due to reasons below.

-4. Last note, since the end of laps-type race is determined by the moment that leader completed all race laps, leader can greatly affect final predication outcome.
+4. Last note, since the end of laps-type race is determined by the moment that leader completed all race laps, leader can greatly affect final prediction outcome.
 To give an extreme example, if leader is ahead of everyone by a few laps, and decides to wait a few minutes on his final lap before finish line, then everyone else will be catching up and do a few `extra laps` which would require more fuel.
 Thus it is always risky to carry less fuel in laps-type race.

 ---